Call for Main Conference Papers

 Anonymization for Double-blind Review

-The submissions to ACL and any supplementary materials must not include authors’ names and affiliations, or the acknowledgements section.
+The submissions to ACL and any supplementary materials must not include authors’ names and affiliations, or the acknowledgments section.
 Self-references that reveal the authors’ identities must be avoided.
 For example, instead of “We previously showed (Smith, 1991) …” or even “We previously showed (Anonymous, 1991)… “ please use “Smith previously showed (Smith, 1991) …”.

 The submissions should avoid links to non-anonymized repositories: the code should be either submitted as supplementary material, or as a link to an anonymized repository (e.g., Anonymous GitHub or Anonym Share).
 Please avoid any links to storage services like Dropbox (which may track the reviewers downloading the resources).
 Papers that do not conform to these requirements will be rejected without review.